happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 ## Critical questions

-Many of the questions or concerns about this kind of deployment system are rephrasings of these two big questions.
+Many of the questions or concerns about this kind of deployment system are rephrasing these two big questions.

 > "Are you worried about bad local state or accidental deployments?"